Understanding 2025 Soybean Stand Count

 How it Works

-1. A Mission is flown at key phenological stages – targeting V1 (First Trifoliate) and V2 (Second Trifoliate) instead of VE and VC.
+1. A Mission is flown at key phenological stages – targeting VC and V1 growth stages.

 2. Taranis’ high-resolution imagery captures field conditions during these early growth stages.